Digital-Media/fhooe-web-dock/README.md

 This repository provides a Docker environment for web development designed for use in web development classes at the [Upper Austria University of Applied Sciences (FH Oberösterreich), Hagenberg Campus](https://www.fh-ooe.at/en/hagenberg-campus/).

-This collection of Dockerfiles is based on the official Docker images for [PHP](https://hub.docker.com/_/php/) 8.1, [MariaDB](https://hub.docker.com/_/mariadb) 10.7 and [phpMyAdmin](https://hub.docker.com/_/phpmyadmin) 5.2.0, as well as additional configuration and scripts.
+This collection of Dockerfiles is based on the official Docker images for [PHP](https://hub.docker.com/_/php/) 8.2, [MariaDB](https://hub.docker.com/_/mariadb) 11.1, and [phpMyAdmin](https://hub.docker.com/_/phpmyadmin) 5.2, as well as additional configuration and scripts.

-Not familiar with Docker containers or not sure why to use them?
+Do you need to familiarize yourself with Docker containers, or are you wondering why you should use them?
 Have a look at the [Introduction](https://www.docker.com/resources/what-container/) first.

 ## Installation of Software and Prerequisites

-To use this environment, you will need a few tools installed.
+To use this environment, you will need to install a few tools.
 Some, like Docker Desktop, are mandatory, and others are recommended.

 ### Docker Desktop